mmbman/Katagiri/1984-03-25-Mindfulness-Talk-5.md

 If you want to compose a poem about nature or wilderness and beauty of existence, whatever, you have to *move toward* first.
 So see nature, be with nature.
 That is then simultaneously you can have dynamic communication between nature and you.
 That is “at the place where we take form of something.”
 Literally that means at the place where we are *using* something. *Using* is not a good term; I don’t know.
 So *practice*, actually.

-I think if you read the book *Refining Your Life*, Dogen Zenji [talks] about that.
+I think if you read the book *Refining Your Life*, Dōgen Zenji [talks] about that.
 For instance, taking a piece of vegetable and build up Buddha’s temple, buddha-world.
 That means it depends on your practice whether you kill the vegetable or you make the life of vegetable alive, aiming at the human life for the long run.
 If your range is very short, I think this vegetable is there just for eating, for breakfast and dinner, et cetera.
 But if you deal with the piece of vegetable for taking care of the people who practice in the Buddha way for life after life, at that time you have to take care of the piece of vegetable with very careful, compassionate spirit.
 So very naturally a different world is opening, the flower of the world is blooming in a completely different way.

 So that is *nen jo*.